Azure/sap-hana/README.md

 * [**Verifying the deployment**](#verifying-the-deployment)
 * [**Deleting the deployment**](#deleting-the-deployment) (optional)

-## Getting started
+## Getting Started

-In this simple example, we'll deploy a simple single-node HANA instance.
+In this simple example, we'll deploy a simple single-node SAP HANA instance (specifically, HANA DB 1.0 SPS12 PL17).
-*(**Note:** If you already have access to the required SAP packages via a direct HTTP link, you can skip to step 10.)*

 #### Preparing your Azure Cloud Shell
 1. From your Azure Portal, open your Cloud Shell (`>_` button in top bar).